imprevo/godot-demos/README.md

 I've learned a lot of gamedev fundamentals while working with [Phaser 3](https://github.com/imprevo/mini-games): game loop, life cycles, positioning, I/O, physics, etc. I've implemented some build-in Phaser features to better understand the engine.

 I realized that I should integrate different tools on my own to create advanced games.
 It's very interesting!
 But unfortunately I have a very limited time for that.
-I want to focus more on programming, game mechanics and hight level tools.
+I want to focus more on programming, game mechanics and high level tools.
 That's why I made a decision to switch to something else.

 ### So, why [Godot](https://godotengine.org/)?